tweedegolf/tweedegolf.github.io/_drafts/AR-and-the-web.md

 #### Conditions

 In the process of analyzing, the image is turned into an inverted plain black and white image.
 This means that a pixel is either white or black and this makes it very easy to detect a marker.
 For the best results, good bright lighting is mandatory.
 Also putting the marker on a surface with a plain color is recommended.
-If possible, using backlight is ideal.
-In general you should turn off the auto focus of your webcam.
+If possible, using backlighting is ideal.
+In general you should turn off auto focus on your webcam.

 ![Marker detection](/img/blog/inverted.jpg){: .with-caption}
 *Marker detection*